 Replacing the Chuck

 Sometimes the chuck on the press can get loose and fall off.
 It’s a simple tapered spindle chuck, and is easy to put back on.
 Just take a piece of wood and tap the chuck back on.

-If you ever have any questions about a drill press, remember that Technical Support is just a phone call, email, or chat away!
+If you ever have any questions about a drill press, remember that Rio’s Jewelry Tech Team is just a phone call, email, or chat away!
 We’d love to hear from you, and enjoy the drill press—you’ll get addicted pretty quickly.